detain/ConSolo/README.md

 ### Dev Workspace

-- Main list of platforms should come from:
+- Main list of platforms should come from sources that supply the actual games/roms to ensure we have whats needed without going too overboard:
   - No-Intro
   - TOSEC
   - Redump